 By using 100% solar energy to power our winery and tasting rooms, we hope to encourage others to join the battle against global warming and help reduce the world’s dependence on sources of non-renewable energy.
 We love being able to say our wine is truly solar!

-We even encourage our guests to reuse their tote bags by holding a monthly contest.
-Bring in a reusable tote to take your wine home and you’ll be entered to win a monthly prize!
+Reused Packaging – We encourage our guests to reuse their wine tote bags by holding a monthly contest.
+Bring in any reusable tote to take your wine home and you’ll be entered to win a monthly prize!

 Most people don’t know that water is one our most precious natural resources.
 While only 3% of the water on Earth is fresh, only 1% of it is suitable for human consumption.
 So making really prudent use of the water that is piped into our facilities is super important.